Offline password manager

 OneCritto is currently a desktop GUI application.
 It provides a clean, focused interface for managing your vault.

-Try OneCritto on Linux — free for 15 days
+Try OneCritto on Linux — free and open source

 Native Linux support.
 AES-256 encryption.
 No cloud, no account, all features included.